-- Author of the Year and Lifetime Achievement Award, British Book Awards, 1999 and 2008
+- Author of the Year and Lifetime Achievement Award, British Book Awards, 2008 and 1999

 - Order of the British Empire (OBE), 2001

-- Honorary Degrees from the University of Exeter, University of St Andrews, Napier University, University of Edinburgh, Dartmouth College USA, Harvard University USA, and University of Aberdeen
+- Honorary Degrees from the University of Exeter, University of St Andrews, Napier University, University of Edinburgh, Dartmouth College, Harvard University, and University of Aberdeen

 Inspired by an article revealing the traumatizing treatment of children in Czech institutions, Rowling established the Children's High Level Group in 2005.
 Five years later, the charity transformed into Lumos.